SaitoWu/simba/README.md

 Simba is a generator for Sinatra applications.

-Simba chooses slim + sinatra + sequel to build your awesome apps.
+Simba chooses slim + sinatra + activerecord to build your awesome apps.

-Simba"s aim is to help you to use best practices when not using ruby on rails.
+Simba's aim is to help you to use best practices when not using ruby on rails.

 ## Installation